 Akihabara Station is on the JR Yamanote and JR Sobu lines.
 It can also be accessed by the Keihin Tohoku Line, TX Tsukuba Express, and Tokyo Metro Hibiya Line.

 Akihabara got its nickname Electric Town from the black market that sprouted there after WWII.
-Common items being sold at the time included wires, cables, light bulbs and other electrical bits and pieces.
+Common items being sold at the time included wires, cables, light bulbs and other electrical items.

 The alleys and small shops that flourished in Akihabara's heyday still remain, somewhat intact, in arcades like Radio Kaikan and in a few other places mostly near the JR Sobu Line tracks.

 As Japan grew more prosperous, Akihabara became a magnet for electric appliance manufacturers.
 The mega shops specializing in household electronics competed for Japanese customers buying their first fridges, televisions, washing machines and air conditioners.

 This made Akihabara an icon of Japanese prosperity in the 1970s.
-But as these appliances became commonplace, Akihabara shifted gears towards calculators and watches, toys and games, and from the 1990s, computers and other technology.
+But as these appliances became commonplace, Akihabara shifted towards calculators and watches, toys and games, and from the 1990s, computers and other technology.

 While shops offering a reminder of the old Akihabara do still exist, today's Akiba is focused on otaku culture, including anime, manga, smartphones, games, maids and cosplay.
 Loosely translated "otaku" means "geek."
 But unlike the connotations "geek" has in English, "otaku" is more of a cultural identity that self-proclaimed sorts assume with pride.

 Super Potato is a famous video game store that epitomizes the otaku lifestyle.
 It is located in a small, nondescript building near an alley where maids and other Akiba mainstays hand out leaflets.

-Decked out with retro games over three floors, relive your childhood by wandering through aisles of original Nintendos (Famicon) and games, as well as games for classic consoles such as the Nintendo 64, PlayStation, Sega Saturn, and the original Game Boy.
+Decked out with retro games over three floors, relive your childhood by wandering through aisles of original Nintendo (Famicon) and game consoles including Nintendo 64, PlayStation, Sega Saturn, and the original Game Boy.
 It is also home to a game arcade that features, of course, games from the 1980s and 1990s.

-While there are other stores that also sell retro games, they pale in comparison.
-In the parlance of the fans both Japanese and foreign, Super Potato is where otaku go.
+While there are other stores that also sell retro games, but for fans both domestic and abroad, Super Potato is known as "the place where otaku go."